simetb/PyExcutorHub/README.md

 To add a new program:
 1. Edit `config.yaml` and add your program configuration
+2. If using external scripts, ensure the volume is mounted in `docker-compose.yml`
-2. The new program will be available immediately via the API
+3. The new program will be available immediately via the API
-3. No container restart or rebuild needed
+4. No container restart or rebuild needed

 ## 📋 Parameterized Execution